TeamGloomy/TeamGloomy.github.io/pages/mydoc/neopixels.md

 * t1 is the high time for a 1 bit in nano seconds
 * tc is the total cycle length (on plus off time) in nano seconds
 * tr is the reset time in microseconds.

+{% include tip.html content="The standard timing for WS2812B neopixels is T450:850:1250:50 from [here]{https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf}.
+If you're having trouble controlling your neopixels, add these timings as described above." %}

 So to set up a neopixel that needs a 0 time of say 300nS a 1 time of 800nS a cycle time of say 1250ns and a reset time of 250,000nS (or 250 uS) you use:
 ```